morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 -----

-#### How to handle Network Manager (or Netplan if using Ubuntu server)
+#### How to handle Network Manager

-If your Linux distro uses Network Manager, it needs to be configured to not manage the interface that you plan to use as an AP.
-If you are using Ubuntu, there is a section at the end of this guide that shows you how to remove Netplan.
+If your Linux distro uses Network Manager (NM), then NM needs to be configured to not manage the interface that you plan to use as an AP.
+If this is not accomplished, you will have problems as NM will fight hostapd for control of the wireless interface.

 How to keep Network Manager from causing problems.

-Tell Network Manager to ignore specific devices.
+Tell Network Manager to ignore a specific wireless interface.

 ```
 sudo nano /etc/NetworkManager/NetworkManager.conf